IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

    * When the operation completes, the  source sample data will be loaded into the target table
    * the provided sample data has about 100,000 events to load into EVENTS and 1000 customer history records to load into FCH1

- <h3> Step 5: Use console and SQL to validate loaded data and setup tables for ICPD data virtualization demonstration </h3>
+ <h3> Step 5: Use console and SQL to validate loaded data and setup tables for CP4D data restructuring demonstration </h3>

 A simple level of validation of the loaded data into the EVENTS table can be done using the Db2 Warehouse on Cloud **EXPLORE** command.
 * in the Db2 Warehouse on Cloud console, select **EXPLORE*